scholarslab/scholarslab.github.io/pages/student-opportunities.md

 Check out [our offerings](http://scholarslab.org/professional-development/), [drop us a line](mailto:scholarslab@virginia.edu), and let us know how we can help.

 ## Student Projects

+We work with students on a regular basis.
+Below you can find the more substantial projects that we have supported, typically those of our graduate fellows.

 {% include student-projects.html %}